WalletScrutiny/WalletScrutinyCom/_iphone/com.bitcoin.wirlpool.md

 ---

-<div class="alertBox"><div>⚠️⚠️ WARNING ⚠️⚠️ This app has been marked as a <a href="https://twitter.com/craigraw/status/1743573811230863813">fake app by the provider</a>.
+<div class="alertBox"><div>⚠️⚠️ WARNING ⚠️⚠️ This app has been marked as a <a href="https://twitter.com/craigraw/status/1743573811230863813">fake app by the provider of the original Sparrow Desktop wallet</a>.
 The probability that it hosts malware is significant.
 If you have installed this, you may provide additional information and report to Apple.
  </div> </div>

  **The original Sparrow software could be downloaded in [SparrowWallet.com](https://sparrowwallet.com/download/)**